andrewgilliland/andrewgilliland.github.io/posts/redirects-vs-rewrites.md

 ### Redirects

 URL redirects are a technique used to have more than one URL address to point users to the same website page or destination.
 URL redirects may also be known as URL forwarding.
+Redirect responses have status codes that start with `3`.

 There are different types of redirects, that can be sorted into three categories: